Sevdaliza: 2014–2018: The Suspended Kid, Children of Silk and ISON

 In January 2017, Sevdaliza released her first Persian-language song, "Bebin", in response to Executive Order 13769.
 She stated, "In protest of the inhumane political climate, I could not rest my head in privilege.
-I wrote 'Bebin' in Farsi (referring to Persian), to solidify.
+I wrote 'Bebin' in Farsi, to solidify.
 I stand strong with love.
 In this case I choose to avoid mainstream media, because I have no interest in part taking in a victimized concept.
 Take this message without lights, camera, action.
 I am solely a messenger.
 In the brain of love, there is no place for racism nor bigotry."
 In February, a music video was released for "Amandine Insensible", which showcases the limited roles women are expected to fill in modern culture.
 Sevdaliza said, "The story of Amandine explores the concept of 'identity' in a contemporary world that is rapidly changing due to the disappearance of 'boundaries'.
 Amandine is everything you want her to be.
 An extreme extraction of average life, representing a world where we have become so universal all feelings have disappeared.
 Paradoxically, this makes you feel uncomfortable.
 Her life takes place in an infinite white space, composed with minimal objects that represent different facets of the cycle of daily life."
 In April, "Hero" was released as the second single from her debut studio album, ISON.
 The album was released in April 2017, and is named after Comet ISON, a sungrazing comet.

 In January 2018, Sevdaliza released a new track "Soul Syncable" and it was released on the day of the super blue moon.
 "Soul Syncable" is the first song from Sevdaliza, following her debut album ISON.
 In February, she released the track "Human Nature".
 "Soul Syncable" and "Human Nature" are part of her EP The Calling, which was released in March.

 In May, she released a Portuguese-language version of her track "Human", titled "Humana", to celebrate and thank its 10 million views.